Family Safari Holidays

 Having selected your destination and perhaps with an idea of which national parks you want to visit, the next thing to do is to come up with the right itinerary.
 And this is key.
 This is where our expertise really comes into play.

-In our experience, children won’t want to do day after day of vehicle based safaris.
-A couple of days is fine, but back to back game drives day in and day out won’t work.
+In our experience, children won’t want to do day after day of vehicle-based safaris.
+A couple of days is fine, but back-to-back game drives day in and day out won’t work.

 BUT the game drives have to be interspersed with other activities that take place outside the vehicle.
-We’re talking bike rides, swimming in waterfalls, visiting villages, learning how to make a bow and arrow, exploring wineries, hiking through coffee plantations and so on.
+We’re talking bike rides, swimming in waterfalls, visiting villages, learning how to make a bow and arrow, exploring wineries, hiking through coffee plantations, and so on.

 All of the countries that we have highlighted above have been selected precisely because they offer superb safaris, but also a great range of activities that complement the safari.
 There may be other destinations that are fantastic for game viewing but we don’t recommend them for a family safari holiday purely because there isn’t enough else to do.
 This really is key and we can’t stress it enough.